 Thanks to Huang Jianping for this great article!
 It seems like any interpretation of Lionel Messina, the fabulist in the picture book, is just right.

 Everyone can have their own interpretation.
 Although I’m fortunate to have translated “Afu the Field Mouse,” I feel I can never compare to Afu as a poet.
-However, I still firmly believe that one doesn’t have to be a poet like Afu; any mediocre person like me has the right to be lost in thought, collecting sunlight, colors, and words.Original address:Lionel Messi and his field mouse Alfredauthor:Red Mud Study Group1959Lionel Leo49At the age of 18, at the peak of his career, he plans to50At the age of 18, he retired from New York to pursue a more creative life and moved to Italy.
-It was at this time that a small incident happened, which led him to find his career for the rest of his life.
-Leonie, who was already a grandfather at the time, was taking his two young grandchildren home by train.
-To pass the time on the long journey, he tore off some colorful pieces of paper from a nearby magazine and made up a story for the children.—Little Blue and Little Yellow, his first children’s book was published.
+However, I still firmly believe that one doesn’t have to be a poet like Afu; any mediocre person like me has the right to be lost in thought, collecting sunlight, colors, and words.Original address:Lionel Messi and his field mouse Alfredauthor:Red Mud Study Group1959In 1959, at the peak of his career, Lionel Leo Lionel planned to retire at 50 to pursue a more creative life and move from New York to Italy.
+It was at this time that a chance encounter led him to his life’s work.
+Now a grandfather, Lionel was taking his two young grandchildren home by train.
+To pass the time on the long journey, he casually tore off some colorful scraps of paper from a magazine and created a story for the children—Little Blue and Little Yellow.
+This marked the publication of his first children’s book.

 Caldecott Honor book),

-Caldecott Honor book), Alexander and Wind-up Mouse/Alexander and the Clockwork Mouse
+Caldecott Honor Book), Alexander and Wind-up Mouse

 (1970 Caldecott Honor